Last Updated on May 12, 2022

 But did you know that children are most susceptible to EMFs?

 Indeed, young developing bodies are vulnerable to EMFs in all kinds of ways.
-And they’re the ones most likely to have a constant, 24-hour a day fascination with phones, video games, TV, and all things technology.
+Their tissues are still developing and hold more water, which makes their bodies more conductive to EMF radiation.
+And they’re the ones most likely to have a constant, 24-hour a day fascination with phones, video games, TV, and all things technology, especially with this new generation of “digital natives.”

 We have to take young children with us everywhere we go.
-Anyone who’s stood in line, wanted to concentrate on a movie or something someone is saying, or read an article in a magazine at the doctor’s office, has found a great way to quiet their accompanying child is to simply hand them a cell phone or tablet—right?
+Anyone who’s stood in line, waited for food at a restaurant, wanted to concentrate on a conversation, or read a magazine at the doctor’s office has found handing their child a cell phone or tablet is a great way to quiet their accompanying child—right?

-The problem is that today, we are now learning about a very strong connection between EMFs, ADHD, and other cognitive disorders.
+The problem is that today, we are now learning about a very strong connection between EMFs, ADHD, and other cognitive and behavioral disorders.

 Startling new studies have found a strong correlation between ADHD and EMF radiation exposure.
 In fact, just since 2013, there have several studies published on the connections between ADHD and EMFs.
 This many studies in in this little time indicates a growing concern that warrants immediate attention.

-Today, we’ll discuss the problem of EMFs and cognitive disorders in children and what we can do to protect children from EMF radiation harm.
-Its a problem that’s been here for a long time, buts is just finally getting the attention it deserves.
+Today, we’ll discuss the problem of EMFs and cognitive disorders in children, and what we can do to protect children from EMF radiation harm.
+EMFs and their link to Attention-Deficit/Hyperactivity Disorder is finally getting the attention it deserves.

 What is ADHD?